“The world gives us trash, we give them back music!” – Favio Chávez, Director

-Favio, having previously been a music teacher, decided to share his love of music with the children, and he began teaching music lessons using the handful of personal instruments he owned.
+He decided to share his love of music with the children, and he began teaching music lessons using the handful of personal instruments he owned.
 He quickly realized there weren’t enough instruments for all the eager students wanting to learn.
-With help from one of the trash pickers, he started experimenting with making instruments with the given resources.
-Using scraps of dirty oilcans, jars, wood, forks and other junk in the Cateura landfill, the instruments began to take shape and become finely tuned musical instruments - violins, flutes, cellos, drums… all made from trash.
-From this ingenuity, the “Recycled Orchestra” was formed with the local children as its members learning and performing Bach, Mozart and Beethoven.
+With help from one of the trash pickers, he started experimenting with making instruments.
+Using scraps of dirty oilcans, jars, wood, forks and other junk in the Cateura landfill, the instruments became finely tuned violins, flutes, cellos, drums… all made from trash.
+From this ingenuity, the “Recycled Orchestra” was formed with the local children learning and performing Bach, Mozart and Beethoven.
 Favio began the orchestra and music program with only 50 students.
 Today, he teaches music to over 250 students yearly.
 His commitment to these students goes beyond music education.
 Favio and his team meet with each student’s family to discuss the importance of finishing school and continuing their studies.
 Music is just one opportunity for a better life.
 It will also take good education and discipline to transform these children’s lives.
 He also works with the community to address other social ills and he brainstorms with them on how to break their chains of poverty.

 The Recycled Orchestra continues to inspire everyone in Cateura and around the world.
 In 2012, the film trailer for Landfill Harmonic